isomerpages/moe-victoriajc/_parent-resources/Sexuality Education.md

 iv.
 Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

 You may click [here](https://www.moe.gov.sg/programmes/sexuality-education) for more information on MOE Sexuality Education.

+### OVERVIEW OF VICTORIA JUNIOR COLLEGE’S SEXUALITY EDUCATION PROGRAMME FOR 2022

+4. Sexuality Education is delivered in a holistic manner through the school curriculum.
+The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
+You may click [here](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.

+### Sexuality Education:

+5. The focus for Sexuality Education at Pre-University is on respectful relationships.
+Specifically, the JC/CI package covers Interpersonal Relationships, with themes of Human Development, Sexual Health, Sexual Behaviour, and Culture, Society and Law woven into the main focus on relationships.

+**At Victoria Junior College, the following Sexuality Education lessons will be taught in 2022:**